jeremytammik/tbc/a/1807_createviaoffset.md

 It's nothing special.
 BUT...

 I suspect the problem stems from the little vertical segment where the different width walls meet.
-We had problems with this method treating small segments from a structural contour, so the code above is put in a big try/catch and if it fails, we go to another offset algorithm that is far worse in general but treats small segments/self-intersections slightly better (Revit's offset seems more skeptical to prolong segments when it's the case, and I couldn't find code for self-intersections).
+We had problems with this method treating small segments from a structural contour, so the code above is put in a big try/catch and if it fails, we go to another offset algorithm that is far worse in general but treats small segments/self-intersections slightly better (Revit's offset seems more sceptical to prolong segments when it's the case, and I couldn't find code for self-intersections).
 L.E.
 Edited testing assumptions that are invalid since offset is positive, not negative.

 I tested on our code the drawing provided as follows: the contour line is based on the exterior contour of the wall; the first curve in loop is the small one, contour being parsed clockwise; based on your/their code, the offset array is: